 This Code is an element of DocuSign, Inc.'s ("DocuSign," the "Company," "we," "us" or "our") Legal Compliance Policy.
 We adopted this Code to set expectations and provide guidance applicable to every employee, officer and director of DocuSign (each, a "Covered Person").
+DocuSign contractors are also required to observe the same standards for legal and ethical conduct that this Code prescribes for DocuSign employees.
 It is your responsibility to read and understand this Code, and to use it as a guide to how you should perform your responsibilities for DocuSign.
 No one has the authority to make you or anyone else violate this Code, and any attempt to direct or otherwise influence any of us to commit a violation is unacceptable.
 This Code cannot address every ethical issue or circumstance that may arise, so in complying with the letter and spirit of this Code, each of us has a responsibility to apply common sense, together with high personal standards of ethics, honesty and accountability, in making business decisions where there is no specific guideline under this Code, DocuSign's Legal Compliance Policy or the other policies that are components of the DocuSign's Legal Compliance Policy.